 We’re taking you on an East Turkey road trip from Patnos, Ağrı and back to Patnos again, over three days and two nights.
-It’s around 500 miles in total with not a motorway in sight (nice!) and this is the trip we made last May with friends.
-We’ve been dying to write about it since then and here we are, heading towards the end of February 2014 and we’re just getting round to it – life kind of takes over like that, doesn’t it?
+It’s around 500 miles in total with not a motorway in sight (nice!) and this is the trip we made in May 2013 with friends.

 Patnos to Patnos – around 500 miles

 Right, so where are we off to on this not so little jaunt?

 Point A – Patnos:

 Our starting point.
 We’ve already written about all the fabulous meaty Patnos food we ate and mentioned that, although it’s not a tourist area, it’s actually a pretty decent base from which to travel around.
 This was where we stayed and you can see from the map why it’s a good base.
 That blue blob is none other than Lake Van!

 After a drive along the northwest shore of Van Gölü, via Erciş, first stop is Muradiye Waterfalls.
 Brown tourism signposts, although in existence, are not prolific around these parts – and new side roads are popping up all over the place, so even though our friends have been here before, it takes a quick chat with some road workers to point us in the right direction.

 Point C – Doğubeyazıt & İshak Paşa Sarayı:

 Driving along the coast of Lake Van and seeing İshak Paşa Sarayı all in one day.
 Almost too much for a brain to take in.
 Two ambitions we dared to hope would be fulfilled in this visit to the east of Turkey and an unexpected road trip has realised both of them in the space of a few hours.